 Detailed information about RAID management tools and resources is available at the following Lenovo Press website:

 Restart the system.
-Before the operating system starts up, press the key specified in the on-screen instructions to enter the Setup Utility.
-(For more information, see the
+Before the operating system starts up, press F1 to enter the Setup Utility.

 Go toand enable the option.